Wichita County Court Records

 2. Visit the appropriate clerk's office during business hours.

-3. Provide the case number if known, or supply the full name of a party and approximate date range.
+3. Provide the case number if you have it, or supply the full name of a party and an approximate date range.

-4. Review results on the public terminal or request copies from the clerk.
+4. Review results on the public terminal or ask the clerk for copies.

-5. Pay applicable copy fees before receiving documents.
+5. Pay the applicable copy fees before receiving documents.

 Mail Requests

-Written requests can be mailed to either clerk’s office at the addresses listed above.
-Include the requester’s full name, contact information, detailed case identifiers (party names, case number, approximate filing year), and a self-addressed stamped envelope.
-Enclose a check or money order for estimated copy and certification fees payable to the appropriate clerk’s office.
+Written requests can be mailed to either clerk's office at the addresses listed above.
+Include your full name, contact information, detailed case identifiers (party names, case number, approximate filing year), and a self-addressed stamped envelope.
+Enclose a check or money order for estimated copy and certification fees, made payable to the appropriate clerk's office.

 Are Court Records Public in Wichita County?

-Under the Texas Public Information Act (Texas Government Code, Chapter 552), government records — including most court documents — are presumed open to public inspection.
-Any person may request access without stating a reason, and custodians must respond promptly.
+Under the Texas Public Information Act (Texas Government Code, Chapter 552), government records — including most court documents — are presumed open for public inspection.
+Anyone can request access without explaining why, and record custodians must respond promptly.

 Records That Are Generally Public